Fountain Avenue: Description

 At its north end, Fountain Avenue is just a side street, carrying one lane of southbound traffic only.
 Between Sutter Avenue and Linden Boulevard, Fountain Avenue is a six-lane, undivided roadway.
 South of Linden Boulevard, the avenue gains a median.
 The median continues past Flatlands Avenue, ending at Seaview Avenue.
 Between Flatlands Avenue and Seaview Avenue, Fountain Avenue borders the newly developed Spring Creek Neighborhood and the Brooklyn DDSO office to the West, and the Spring Creek AWPCP to the east.

 Fountain Avenue continues through past Seaview Avenue, where it curves under the Belt Parkway.
-The publicly accessible portion of Fountain Avenue ends just south of the Belt Parkway, at the site of the former Fountain Avenue Landfill.
-The Fountain Avenue Landfill has been developed for public use as part of Shirley Chisholm State Park.
-Future Plans include a parking facility for the State Park at the southern end of Fountain Avenue.
+Prior to 2021, the publicly accessible portion of Fountain Avenue ran to a dead end just south of the Belt Parkway, at the site of the former Fountain Avenue Landfill.
+The Fountain Avenue Landfill has since been developed for public use as part of Shirley Chisholm State Park.
+The Fountain Avenue section of the park opened in 2021.
+Currently, Fountain Avenue now ends as part of a circular parking lot and maintenance facility for the State Park.